lorinbeer/lorinbeer.github.io/_posts/2013-06-02-basic-makefiles.md

 ## making makefiles smarter
 or dumber, if abused

-there is a heavy amount of data duplication in the example above, which just gets worse as the makefile grows: the list of dependencies in the /<prerequisite/> list and the /<recipe/> list.
+there is a heavy amount of data duplication in the <a href="#simplemakefile">example above</a>, which just gets worse as the makefile grows: the list of dependencies in the /<prerequisite/> list and the /<recipe/> list.
 First rule of programming is to limit data duplication.
 We can use variables to eliminate this duplication.

     OBJECT_FILES = obj-1.o obj-2.o obj-3.o ...